Revised National Action Plan on Business and Human Rights

 Differences between the NAP and International Responsible Business Conduct (IRBC) policy

-The NAP has a broader objective than the evaluation and renewal of international corporate social responsibility policy (ICSR) (in Dutch).
-ICSR policy focuses on the role of companies under the UN guiding principles (pillar 2).
-They have a responsibility to respect human rights and the environment throughout their international production chains and to enable remediation when abuses take place.
+The NAP has a broader objective than the evaluation and renewal of policy on Responsible Business Conduct (RBC).
+RBC policy focuses on the role of companies under the UN guiding principles (pillar 2).
+They have a responsibility to respect human rights and the environment throughout their international production chains and to enable remediation if abuses take place.

-The NAP also broadly examines pillars 1 and 3: the responsibilities of the state and care for victims, including in the Netherlands.
-The new ICSR policy is one of the building blocks of the new NAP.
+The NAP focuses primarily on pillars 1 and 3: the responsibilities of the state and care for victims, including in the Netherlands.
+RBC policy is one of the building blocks of the NAP.